peipeilihfut/REDLLA-algorithm-SUN-algorithm/README.md

-# REDLLA
+# REDLLA algorithm and SUN algorithm
 classification algorithm for data streams with recurrent concept drifts

-REDLLA algorithm is called SSEMUI here.
+REDLLA/SUN algorithm is called SSEMUI here.
 If you select KMeans, it is the REDLLA algorithm.
 If you select the KMode as the parameter, it is our other algorith -SUN.

 We give the detailed description about the relevant parameter settings in "Parameter list and command of batch file.doc".
 But it is for our READLLA algorithm.